jreyes/AssistantPi/README.md

 FileNotFoundError: [Errno 2] No such file or directory
 ```

 This means there have been troubles setting up the Python virtual environment Google Assistant needs during installation.
-I haven't figured out yet what's causing this, but if you encounter this issue, do the following:
+I haven't figured out yet what's causing this, but if you are encountering this issue, please do the following in the meantime:

-- In the setup, don't install Google Assistant, but finish everything AlexaPi-related.
+- In the setup, don't install Google Assistant, but finish everything AlexaPi-related properly.
 The setup shouldn't have crashed now and AlexaPi should be running.
 - Run `python3 -m venv /opt/AlexaPi/env` and check if there is a folder `env` in _/opt/AlexaPi_
-- Run the steps of AssistantPi's Google Assistant setup manually:
+- Run the steps of the Google Assistant setup manually:
 ```
 sudo /opt/AlexaPi/env/bin/pip install pip setuptools --upgrade cd /opt/AlexaPi/src